What42Pizza/LooF/Documentation/Basics.LOOF.md

 <br>

-**Note:** this works by replacing lines like "call FuncName" with "call $FuncName" and by replacing lines like "call_ FuncPointer" with "call FuncPointer".
+**NOTE: this works by replacing lines like "call FuncName" with "call $FuncName" and by replacing lines like "call_ FuncPointer" with "call FuncPointer".**

 <br>
 <br>
 <br>

-### If statements:
+## If statements:

 <br>